-The proposed development does not satisfy NPF4 Policy 6 Forestry, Woodland and Trees, NPF4 Policy 3 Biodiversity and NPF4 Policy 20 Blue and Green Infrastructure and LDP2 Policy 40B Trees, Woodland and Development, Policy 41 Biodiversity and Policy 42: Green Infrastructure.
+The proposed development does not respect the setting of the site and its characteristics.
+The proposal does not satisfy NPF4 Policy 6 Forestry, Woodland and Trees, NPF4 Policy 3 Biodiversity and NPF4 Policy 20 Blue and Green Infrastructure and LDP2 Policy 40B Trees, Woodland and Development, Policy 41 Biodiversity and Policy 42: Green Infrastructure.